akinsho/toggleterm.nvim/README.md

 The directory can also be specified as `git_dir` which toggleterm will then use to try and derive the git repo directory.
-*NOTE*: This currently will not work for work tree's or other more complex setups
+_NOTE_: This currently will not work for `git-worktrees` or other more complex setups.

 If `size` is specified and the command opens a split (horizontal/vertical) terminal, the height/width of all terminals in the same direction will be changed to `size`.